 3 units must be from the elective units below

 2 units may be from any currently endorsed Training Package or accredited course at the same qualification level

 If not listed, 1 elective unit may be selected from a Certificate II or Certificate IV from any currently endorsed Training Package or accredited course.

 Elective units must be relevant to the work environment and the qualification, maintain the integrity of the AQF alignment and contribute to a valid, industry-supported vocational outcome.

-BSBWHS305 Contribute to WHS issue resolution
+BSBWHS310 Contribute to WHS issue-resolution processes

-PUAWER004B Respond to workplace emergencies
+PUAFER004 Respond to facility emergencies

 If you have any questions regarding this course or would like to enrol, please contact us on: